 Some commands require delay cycles following the address or mode bits to allow time to access the memory array.
 The delay cycles are traditionally called dummy cycles.
 The dummy cycles are ignored by the memory thus any data provided by the host during these cycles is "don't care" and the host may also leave the SI signal at high impedance during the dummy cycles.
 When MIO commands are used the host must stop driving the IO signals (outputs are high impedance) before the end of last dummy cycle.
+When DDR commands are used the host must not drive the I/O signals during any dummy cycle.
 The number of dummy cycles varies with the SCK frequency or performance option selected via the Configuration Register 1 (CR1) Latency Code (LC).
 Dummy cycles are measured from SCK falling edge to next SCK falling edge.
 SPI outputs are traditionally driven to a new value on the falling edge of each SCK.
 Zero dummy cycles means the returning data is driven by the memory on the same falling edge of SCK that the host stops driving address or mode bits.